 soup = BeautifulSoup(source,'lxml')

-Last but not least, input command B to run the coding and as you can see, all source code of the page are generated.
-This data is still not helpful because we need to create lines of code to specifically scrape the division data we need and also implement multi-page web scraping.
+Last but not least, we input command B to run the coding and as you can see, all source codes of the page are generated.
+This data is still not helpful because we need to create lines of code to specifically scrape the division data that we need.

-Being said that, Web scraping environment by a sublime text editor is already working, and the thing is what we aim to scrape and write the codes based on the objective in a sublime text editor.
+Being said that, a Web scraping environment by a sublime text editor is already working, and the thing is that we aim to scrape and write the codes based on the objective in a sublime text editor.

-I hope you enjoy reading Python Tutorial for Digital Marketers 2: Web Scraping with BeautifulSoup, Requests, Sublime Text.
+I hope you enjoy reading Chapter 2: Web Scraping with BeautifulSoup, Requests, Sublime Text.
 If you did, please support us by doing one of the things listed below, because it always helps out our channel.

 - Subscribe to my channel and turn on the notification bell Easy2Digital Youtube channel.